Most parents would agree that swaddling your newborn is imperative. There are a variety of baby swaddles out there, and each has its pros and cons.

 *Another option for brand newborns, is the SwaddleMe Pod ($24/2-pack).
 This swaddle doesn’t take any thought, just zip it up.

-We’re fans of the Ergobaby swaddle.
+We’re big fans of the Ergobaby swaddle.
 Don’t laugh; the arm pockets look like a baby straight jacket, but that’s what makes it so effective!
 The bottom allows for baby’s legs to be ergonomically correct and the leg pouch gives you easy access for a diaper change.
-See it in action here.
+See it in action here (click the video).
 Huzzah! *These run a little big.

-The developers of the Zipadee-Zip swaddle transition ($38) — we’re big fans of these sleep sacks — now have a newborn swaddle called the Zippy, and it looks pretty great.
-(Check out the video for instructions.)
+The developers of the Zipadee-Zip swaddle transition ($39) — we’re big fans of these sleep sacks — now have a newborn swaddle called the Zippy, and it looks pretty great.
+(Check out the video for instructions, scroll down to see it.)

 The design here is clever, and the Zippy is noteworthy in the swaddle department for having an extra layer to wrap just the torso (which is helpful/effective for providing that snuggly, safe feeling we’re going for) before pinning down the arms.
 We also like the roomy zipper across the bottom for easy diaper changes.